 Up to five track parameters can be assigned to a performance macro.
 Parameters can be selected from all six tracks.
-Select from which tracks parameters will be assigned by click-pressing DATA ENTRY knobs A-E. Select the track parameters that will be assigned by turning DATA ENTRY knobs A-E. Confirm a selection by clicking the knob or by pressing [YES/SAVE].
-DATA ENTRY knobs F-J are used to set the depth of the five track parameters.
+Press DATA ENTRY knobs A-E to select track.
+Turn DATA ENTRY knobs A-E to select the parameters that you want to assign.
+Press the knob or press [YES] to confirm a selection.
+DATA ENTRY knobs F-J are then used to set the depth of the five track parameters.
 The depth is an offset of the original track parameter value.

 By default, the parameter macro knob spans a parameter value range of 0-127.
 A parameter macro value of 0 will not introduce any changes to the sound.
-Press the LEVEL knob to make the performance macro knob work in a bipolar fashion, meaning the parameter macro value range will go from -64 to +63.
+Press the TRACK LEVEL knob to make the performance macro knob work in a bipolar fashion, meaning the parameter macro value range will go from -64 to +63.

-While a pattern or Sound is playing, turn the LEVEL knob to preview how the performance macro affects the sound.
+While a pattern or Sound is playing, turn the TRACK LEVEL knob to preview how the performance macro affects the sound.